Pet Care Home

 Foods and Feeding

-These fish are considered omnivorous as the Platy or Moonfish and the Variegated Platy or Variatus Platy will generally eat all kinds of live, fresh, and flake foods.
-But they have a very high herbivorous requirement, and their diet needs to include lots of algae and other vegetation.
+These fish are considered omnivorous, but the Platies have a very high herbivorous requirement, and their diet needs to include lots of algae and other vegetation.
+In the wild, their diet consists of worms, crustaceans, insects, and some plant matter.
+In the aquarium, they will gladly eat most commercially-prepared fish foods as well as supplementary live and vegetable-based food.
 Feed brine shrimp (either live or frozen), tubifex, or blood worms as a treat.
-They will enjoy the proteins but they must also have a vegetation diet.
+They will enjoy the proteins, but they must also have plenty of vegetation in their diet.

 • Flake Food: Yes